The medicine is available on prescription as tablets. You can also buy a low-strength 10mg tablet from a pharmacy.

 - nefazodone (treats depression)

 - verapamil, diltiazem, amlodipine (for high blood pressure and heart problems)

 If you're taking simvastatin and need to take one of these medicines, your doctor may:

 - recommend that you temporarily stop taking your simvastatin

 Mixing simvastatin with herbal remedies and supplements

-Talk to your doctor if you're thinking about starting St John's Wort, as it will change how well the simvastatin works.
+Talk to your doctor if you're thinking about starting St John's wort, as it will change how well simvastatin works.

 How does simvastatin work?

 How long will I take simvastatin for?